 - The start of the rental period cannot be negotiated to suit individual needs.
 The contract for most student accommodation begins on September 1st for the Winter Semester and on March 1stfor the Summer Semester.
 Should you arrive at a later date or moves out before the rental period ends, you will be expected to pay rent for the full calendar month.

 - The rental period terminates at the end of February or July respectively.
-These dates are not negotiable and do not necessarily correlate with the exact end of the school semester.
+These dates are not negotiable and do not necessarily correlate with the exact end of the university semester.
 The rental period cannot be shortened or extended.

 - A deposit between 350€ and 400€ is required prior to move-in.
 The deposit will be returned upon move-out, on condition that there is no damage to the property.